-The Riverside City College Safety and Police Department is a POST certified agency that complies with all California state standards for recruitment and training, per California Penal Code Section 13522.
+The Riverside Community College District Police Department is a POST certified agency that complies with all California state standards for recruitment and training, per California Penal Code Section 13522.

 Authority & Services